 Ashtanga Vinyasa Yoga was created by the Indian yoga masters, Dr. Krishnamacharya and Mr. K. Pattabhi Jois in the early 20th century.
-In the early 1970s, Americans David Swenson and Nancy Gilgoff visited the city of Mysore, India and began their studies with Mr. Pattabhi Jois.
-Today, it is one of the most popular styles of yoga and it will likely endure.
-I love the style because the result of Ashtanga Vinyasa Yoga practiced as a meditation on the body and as calisthenics exercise is the calm awareness of a meditator and the body of a gymnast.
+In the early 1970s, Americans David Swenson and Nancy Gilgoff visited the city of Mysore, India and began their studies with Mr. Pattabhi Jois and his son Manju.
+They popularized the practice in the United States with their students, Doug and David Swenson, as well as many others.
+I practice in this style because the results are the calm awareness of a meditator and the body of a gymnast.

 Ashtanga Vinyasa Yoga and Power (AKA Flow) Yoga are significantly different.
-The best way to explain the difference is that Ashtanga is akin to calisthenics and gymnastics whereas Power/Flow is most similar to aerobics.
+The best way to explain the difference is that Ashtanga is like calisthenics and gymnastics whereas Power/Flow has more in common with American aerobics.
 The key differences between Power Yoga and Ashtanga Vinyasa Yoga are:

 In Ashtanga, poses are held for 5 breaths.
 In Power Yoga, the student moves briefly into one pose and then moves into another with little to no time spent holding still.

-In Ashtanga, poses are set in a simple in sequence of performing a pose on one-side and then on the other, then performing a vinyasa, then onto the next pose.
-In Power Yoga, many varied poses are set in one continuous sequence with transitions in between.
+In Ashtanga, poses are set in a simple sequence of performing a pose on one side and then on the other, then performing a vinyasa, then onto the next pose.
+In Power Yoga, many varied poses are set in one continuous sequence.